dilawuu/Autonomous-Accumulating-Snapshot-Fact-Table-Architecture/VERY IMPORTANT Readme file.md

     III.
 Populate staging fact table with data from final dimension tables IV.
 Merge staging fact table with final fact table
     V.   Truncate all raw and staging tables, serially
-  4. Once all the above is executed, the system is updated as being processed, in mst.MergeFlowMaster, and is locked again until another load has been made and the SP is called again.
+  4. Once all the above is executed, the system is marked as being processed, in mst.MergeFlowMaster, and is locked again until another load has been made and the SP is called again.